YOUR FACULTY ADVISOR

 Academic Support Resources include:

-- Learning Resource Center (LRC).
-The LRC offers individual tutoring, Supplemental Instruction for various courses, interactive study skills workshops, and the opportunity to meet one-on-one with a learning skills specialist to discuss your individual questions and concerns.
+- The Office of Learning Resources.
+The Office of Learning Resources offers individual tutoring, Supplemental Instruction for various courses, and the opportunity to meet one-on-one with a learning skills specialist to discuss your individual questions and concerns.

 - Services for Students with Learning Differences and Physical Disabilities.
-The Director, Mr. James Scott, and his staff work with students who have documented disabilities to ensure that they have the resources, accommodations, and services needed for academic success.
+The Office of Student Disability Services work with students who have documented disabilities to ensure that they have the resources, accommodations, and services needed for academic success.

 You may drop a course during Add/Drop week (i.e., the first week of the semester).
 When you “drop” a course it is removed from your transcript.
-To add and/or drop a course, you must meet with your advisor to discuss your options.
-First-year students must make changes using a Registeration Changes Form during their first semester.
-All others will obtain an Add/Drop PIN to make the changes through My SJU.
+If you are a first-year student, you must meet with your advisor to add and/or drop a course.
+You will need to obtain a PIN.
+All others can use their registration PIN to make the changes through the Nest.

 After the end of the Add/Drop period, you may withdraw from a class until the designated date as the “last day to withdraw.”
 When you withdraw from a course, the course is listed on your transcript with a W. Please see the University’s academic calendar for the last day to withdrawal date for this semester.
 Students withdraw form a course for a number of reasons, including the possibility of failing the course.
 You are encouraged to talk with your advisor at the first sign of difficulty in order to discuss your options and to weigh your decision to withdraw from a course.
-After obtaining your advisor’s approval to withdraw from a course, you must obtain approval from the Associate Dean for the Division in which the course is offered.
-A “W” appears on a transcript, but is not factored into the GPA.
+You will need to complete the Withdrawal form.
+After obtaining your advisor’s approval to withdraw from a course, you can drop off your form in the Advising Center (BL 117).
+If you are an HSB student, you can drop off your form at the William F. Leahy Advising Center (MV 150).

 All students receive mid-term grades.
 Grades are typically available approximately one week before the last day to withdraw from a class.
 First-year students must meet with the advisor to review and discuss mid-term grades.
-Sophomores, juniors, and seniors may view their midterm grades through My SJU.
+Sophomores, juniors, and seniors may view their midterm grades through the Nest.
 Mid-term grades do not remain as part of a student’s permanent record but serve as an indication of academic progress.

-Grades are available through My SJU.
-After logging onto My SJU, click on:
+Grades are available through the Nest.
+After logging onto the Nest, click on:

 - School Services